 How to make Pumpkin Sheet Cake?

 - Bake.
-Pour the mixture into the baking sheet.
-Bake for 30 minutes.
+Pour the mixture into the prepared baking pan, and bake for 30 minutes.

 - Make frosting.
-Whip butter and cream cheese, preferably using an electric mixer.
+Lastly, whip butter and cream cheese, preferably using an electric mixer.
 Stop when it becomes light and fluffy.
 Add the sugar and maple syrup.

 - Serve.
 When it is finished baking, let it cool completely before topping it off with the frosting.
 Afterward, serve.

 Do not skip the delicious cream cheese frosting!
 This adds a thin layer of deliciousness to it and gives this perfect cake a nice balance of sweet and savory flavor.